Peter Diefenbach: Deinbac

 If you want, you can download the source code.

-Feel free to use the files in your own projects, as long as you name me and all other contributors to the files you took in use.
+Feel free to use the files in your own projects, as long as you name me and all other contributors to the files you took in use from me.

 If you apply changes to my files, please inform me of the result, maybe there are more interested in your improvements.